Agent: NFL’s Pryor expected to fully recover after stabbing

-PITTSBURGH (AP) — NFL wide receiver Terrelle Pryor was stabbed in Pittsburgh, but an agent said Saturday that the player is expected to make a full recovery.
+PITTSBURGH (AP) — NFL wide receiver and former Ohio State quarterback Terrelle Pryor was stabbed in Pittsburgh, but an agent said Saturday that the player is expected to make a full recovery.

 Police officers were called to UPMC Mercy after a stabbing victim walked into the hospital just after 4:30 a.m.
 Saturday, according to a Pittsburgh Public Safety spokeswoman, who wouldn’t confirm that the victim was Pryor.